Tom Sobolik

 Get comprehensive visibility into your LLM experiments

 LLM experimentation helps you refine model parameters, evaluate features, and better understand how your application might behave when confronted with different forms of input.
-With Datadog LLM Experiments, you can trace experiment runs, audit datasets, and analyze across multiple experiments so you can more effectively operate and manage pre-production testing for your LLM application.
+With Datadog LLM Experiments, you can start with Playground to debug traces, promote improvements into datasets, run structured experiments with full span-level instrumentation, and analyze results across multiple models and configurations.
+This end-to-end workflow ensures you can identify regressions early, validate improvements systematically, and develop LLM applications faster and with more confidence.

-Experiments is currently available in a limited preview.
-To sign up, see the corresponding page in our Product Preview site.
-And for more information about functional and operational LLM application performance monitoring in production with LLM Observability, see the LLM Observability documentation.
+Experiments is currently generally available to all LLM Observability customers.
+For more information about functional and operational LLM application performance monitoring in production with LLM Observability, see the LLM Observability documentation.

-If you’re brand new to Datadog, sign up for a .
+If you’re brand new to Datadog, sign up for a free trial.